kingdido999/coding-exercise/src/OO/README.md

 ## SDLC (Software Development Life Cycle)

+SDLC is the process of developing software through business needs, analysis, design, implementation and maintenance.

 #### Phases

 - Investigation: business opportunities and problems are identified, and information technology solutions are discussed.